 And in this post, we have listed a few of the best monitors for photo editing and graphic editing.

 If you are looking for a good and affordable option for photo editing, the Philips 276E8VJSB 27-inch monitor makes for a good buy.
 It has a 4K display and is based on an IPS display.
 As you might already know, IPS panels have better color reproduction and wider viewing angles, thus making it convenient to show your edited photos to your friends and colleagues.

-Now, coming to the important part, the Philips 276E8VJSB comes with 10-bit color depth (8-bit + 2-bit FRC) and ~109% sRGB color gamut.
+Now, coming to the important part, the Philips 276E8VJSB comes with a 10-bit color depth (8-bit + 2-bit FRC) and ~109% sRGB color gamut.
 That means you'll get the desired picture output with actual color reproduction, without the images appearing too vivid or saturated.

 The best thing about this monitor is its design.
-It has thin bezel on the three sides that give it a fairly modern look.
+It has a thin bezel on the three sides that give it a fairly modern look.
 Add a sleek-looking stand to the mix, and you've got a modern monitor at your lap.
 Plus, you get two HDMI 2.0 ports, a DisplayPort, and fairly loudspeakers.

-If we take a look at the user reviews of this monitor on Amazon, it has more than 65% positive reviews at the time of writing.
 Users love it for its bright panel and the picture quality, and of course, for its affordable pricing.
 However, do note that it doesn't have the support VESA mounts.

 In short, the Philips 276E8VJSB is a great monitor for photo editing if you are starting in this field and do not want to spend big bucks on a monitor.

 Another affordable computer monitor for photo editing is the Dell P2419H.
 It has an 8-bit IPS panel with a native resolution of 1080p and sRGB gamut.
 However, you have to keep in mind that it covers around 97% of the sRGB color space.
 Hence you'd need to calibrate the colors a little.